Marketing and Communications

 - Promotional items (only for specific student recruitment activities)

 - Liaison with careers advisors networks and secondary schools

 All student recruitment related marketing should be generated by/or approved by the Marketing and Communications (M&C) team.

-Student recruitment marketing may include - but its not limited too: publications (Course Guide, brochures etc); events; information sessions; advertising; online publications; promotional materials; website requests (homepage, future students and events pages).
+Student recruitment marketing may include - but is not limited to: publications (Course Guide, brochures etc); events, information sessions, advertising, online publications, promotional materials and website requests (homepage, future students and events pages).